Pioneer Cemeteries and Their Stories,

 This Indiana Historic Marker sits in front of the Madison County Court House at the southwest corner.
 The marker reminds Andersonians: "This Public Square was part of Chief Anderson's Delaware Indian Village.
 In 1827, thirty acres were donated to Madison County by John and Salley Berry to relocate the county seat from Pendleton to Anderson...
 Three of Madison County's Court Houses have been erected on this site."

 According to the Madison County Historical Society, the Delaware/Lenni Lenape established around fourteen villages along the Wapihanne's banks.
-The villages extended through what is now Delaware, Madison and Hamilton counties.
-Chief Anderson/Kikthawenund's village, which would later become Anderson, was formed around 1794-5 and was called Wapiminskink meaning "chestnut tree place."
-Chief Anderson's individual camp was located at the 900 block of Fletcher Street.
+The villages extended through what is now Delaware, Madison, and Hamilton counties.
+Chief Anderson/Kikthawenund's village, which would later become Anderson, was formed around 1798 and was called Wapiminskink meaning "chestnut tree place."
+Chief Anderson's individual camp was located on the southeast corner of Central and 8th Street, just to the south of the Eisenhower Bridge.
+In his article "From Chestnuts Trees, Anderson Grew," appearing in the August 16, 2009, edition of the Herald Bulletin, Stephen Jackson, Madison County Historian, paints a vivid picture of the beginnings of Anderson:

 Looking up from the bank of White River along what is now the River Walk, a pedestrian parkway, what was once part of Chief Anderson's Delaware village is now the location of several businesses.
-The steeple in the background is St. Mary's Catholic Church.
+The steeple in the background is St. Mary's Catholic Church where the long house or council house of the Delaware was located.
 The Lenape village would have covered this and the surrounding blocks.

+Not only did Chief Anderson recognized the importance of this location, but also did Captain John Berry,1777/9-1835.
 As stipulated by the 1818 Treaty of St. Mary's, the Delaware/Lenni Lenape were required to vacate their lands in Indiana's New Purchase around 1821.
-It was in March of that year that pioneer John Berry, 1777/9-1835, sometimes referred to as Captain Berry, purchased from Chief Anderson's son-in-law William Conner (of Conner Prairie fame) the chief's village referred to by white settlers as Andersontown/Anderson's Town.
+It was in March of that year that pioneer John Berry, purchased from Chief Anderson's son-in-law William Conner (of the Conner trading post mentioned above) the chief's village referred to by white settlers as Anderson's Town/Andersontown.
 Berry, in the summer of 1823, laid out the original plat for Andersontown.
 The plat followed the same design as Chief Anderson's original Delaware/Lenni Lenape village and trails.
 In November of 1827, Berry donated the land for the public buildings with the condition that the county seat be moved from Pendleton to Anderson.

 The shaded block is the town square where the court house and other early public buildings were located.
-On the west side was the very first structure, John Berry's two-story log cabin and inn.
+On the west side of the town square was John Berry's two-story log cabin and inn.

 The map does show the location of three cemeteries.
 The cemetery on the left is the Tharp, the one between the river and the railroad is the Bolivar or City Cemetery (see picture below), and the one marked at the top would later be called West Maplewood.
 (For more on these three, go to the West Maplewood page.)